“D or Die” is the title of the Vitamin D chapter in the Muscadine Magic book. It’s not hyperbole.

 What you might not know is that UVB rays only penetrate earth’s atmosphere where the sun is at a roughly 50 degree or greater angle.
 At less than a 50-degree angle, the ozone layer will deflect some or all of the short UVB rays, while passing through the longer and more damaging UVA rays.

-And while UVA does increase production of nitric oxide, an extremely healthy nutrient, UVA does not create Vitamin D.
+And while UVA does increase the production of nitric oxide, an extremely healthy nutrient, UVA does not create Vitamin D.

 - It can take 48 hours after exposure to UVB to create Vitamin D